Arkessler/CS2303_Prog5/README.txt

 the same time.

 Stage 2 has yet to be implemented.
 We've laid the groundwork for the code, shoppers are very similar to robots, they just have item lists.
-Their destinations are generated through the use of the shopper app.
+Items in this case are globalItems, which form the basis of the tree and hold Store locations.
+The shoppers' destinations are generated through the use of the shopper app.
 When they arrive at a store they will be put in the store queue.
 The queues are coded, but not implemented in the simulation.

+The division of work was pretty much as close to 50/50 as possible.
+Alexi wrote most of the robot, tile, item, mall and movement code, and Max wrote most of the shopper, shopperApp, tree, queue, and eventList code, with both adding in helper functions and small tweaks in various places.
+We both collaborated on the overall logic and structure of the program as we went, bouncing logic and bugs off of one another.